zipwireapp/zipwireapp/incapacitated/index.md

 ## For All Other Accounts

-The following process may take several days to weeks as we go through verification steps.
+The verification process may take some time as we carefully review all documentation.
 To get started, please email [support@zipwire.io](mailto:support@zipwire.io) with:

-* Legal documents proving your designated role in managing this person’s affairs.
+* Legal documents proving your designated role in managing this person's affairs.
 Acceptable documents include: a copy of a fully-executed Power of Attorney; or a copy of an official Death Certificate *and* one of the following: a) a copy of a will or trust document naming you as executor or beneficiary; b) a marriage certificate if you are a surviving spouse; c) a birth certificate if you are their parent or proof of guardianship for legal guardians.
 * The Zipwire email address of your loved one.
 * A few pieces of information to help with the verification process:

-  - If the name on the legal documents do not match the name we have on record for the account owner, we’ll need some sort of proof that the document is for the same individual.
+  - If the name on the legal documents do not match the name we have on record for the account owner, we'll need some sort of proof that the document is for the same individual.
-  - A photograph showing the following things in the same picture: 1. a photo selfie showing your face; 2. a picture of your Government Issued ID (Passport, Drivers License, etc...) next to your face; 3. a piece of paper with "Verification for Zipwire" and today’s date.
+  - A photograph showing the following things in the same picture: 1. a photo selfie showing your face; 2. a picture of your Government Issued ID (Passport, Drivers License, etc...) next to your face; 3. a piece of paper with "Verification for Zipwire" and today's date.
-  - The region and postal code likely used for the person’s billing address.
+  - The region and postal code likely used for the person's billing address.
-  - The last four numbers of the credit card likely used to pay for the person’s account.
+  - The last four numbers of the credit card likely used to pay for the person's account.

 If we are able to successfully verify the information you have shared, we'll email the account in question with a notification and option to dispute the request.

-After 72 hours, if we do not receive a dispute response, we’ll be able to help with cancelling the account, which will lead to deleting the account data in accordance with our data policies.
+After a reasonable waiting period to allow for any dispute response, we'll be able to help with the following:

+* Cancelling the account, which will lead to deleting the account data.
 Please refer to our [Cancellation policy](../cancellation/index.md) for more information.
+* Providing an export of the account contents.

 We delete all information shared with us for verification purposes immediately after we finish the verification process.